WVU football finds success in all phases to top North Carolina in Duke's Mayo Bowl

 Both teams traded punts following UNC’s field goal, and All-American cornerback beanie Bishop Jr. sparked WVU’s second flame of the night on the Tar Heels’ punt.
 Bishop Jr. returned the kick 78 yards to the end zone for a 14-3 lead with less than two minutes remaining in the first half.
 It was WVU’s first punt-return touchdown since Tavon Austin’s 76-yarder against TCU in 2012.

-It was also the first time that Bishop fielded a punt return at the college level.
+It was also the first time that Bishop Jr. fielded a punt return at the college level.

+“I did in high school, but, you know, I just had a lot of a lot of practice,” he said. “[Punt returner Preston] Fox, you know, he didn’t play.
+He coached me up.
+He helped a lot.
+And just getting those reps.
+They help.
+Yeah, I had to, you know, run to go get it.
+I think he outkicked his coverage, you know, made one or two guys miss and, you know, off to the races.”

 After UNC scored its first touchdown of the game on a 16-yard pass from Harrell to make it 14-10, the Big 12’s best two-minute offense went to work once more.
 Greene hooked up with redshirt freshman receiver Hudson Clement (five receptions, 89 yards) three times to set up an easy 30-yard field goal for Michael Hayes.
 It took the Mountaineers 23 seconds to march 63 yards down the field.